 Jennifer Gardner shared Gehl Institute’s methodology for measuring public space, her presentation can be viewed here.

 ITDP’s Joe Chestnut also introduced us to their latest walkability tool, you can see Joe’s presentation here.

-For more information or suggestions on topics you would like to see covered on our webinars, write us at email@example.com.
+For more information or suggestions on topics you would like to see covered on our webinars, write to us at firstname.lastname@example.org.

 Return to GDCI Webinar Series